VentuzTechnology/Ventuz.Extension.prerelease/README.md

 }
 ```

-Please note that Input Properties can not be declared as Tuples!
+Please note that Input Properties cannot be declared as Tuples!

 #### Value Generators